Zack Snyder's Justice League: Cast

 Ray Porter portrays Darkseid, a tyrannical New God from Apokolips.
 Darkseid did not appear in the theatrical release, with the film being the character's first appearance in live-action.
 Porter portrayed Darkseid through motion capture and "went through a few different vocal gymnastics trying to figure out the voice."
 He was unfamiliar with Darkseid upon being cast, with Snyder and screenwriter Chris Terrio helping him with their knowledge of comics.
 Peter Guinness portrays DeSaad, Darkseid's master enforcer and liaison between him and Steppenwolf.

-Harry Lennix reprises his DCEU role as US Secretary of Defense Calvin Swanwick, later revealed to be J'onn J'onzz/Martian Manhunter.
+Harry Lennix reprises his DCEU role as US Secretary of Defense Calvin Swanwick, later revealed to be J'onn J'onzz / Martian Manhunter.
 Snyder stated Swanwick was always Martian Manhunter since Man of Steel and secretly guided mankind to do good as he wanted humanity to try to protect Earth themselves before intervening.
-Jared Leto reprises his role from Suicide Squad (2016) as the Joker, a psychotic criminal and Batman's archenemy, who becomes a surviving resistance member in the Knightmare future.
+Jared Leto reprises his role from Suicide Squad (2016) as the Joker, a psychopathic criminal and Batman's arch-nemesis, who becomes a surviving resistance member in the Knightmare future.
 The Joker was not planned to appear in Snyder's original version, but he chose to use and redesign Joker for it following its revival as he intended to use Joker.

-Karen Bryson portrays Elinore Stone, Victor's late mother, while Kiersey Clemons portrays Iris West, Barry Allen's future love interest; their scenes were cut from the theatrical release and restored for the film.
+Karen Bryson portrays Elinore Stone, Victor's late mother, while Kiersey Clemons portrays Iris West, Barry Allen's future love interest.
 Actors reprising their roles from previous DCEU films include: Eleanor Matsuura as Epione, Samantha Jo as Euboea, Ann Ogbomo as Philippus, Doutzen Kroes as Venelia, Carla Gugino as the Kryptonian ship's voice.
-Uncredited appearances include Robin Wright as Antiope, Billy Crudup as Henry Allen, Kevin Costner (via archival voice recording and still photograph) as Jonathan Kent, Joe Manganiello as Slade Wilson / Deathstroke and Russell Crowe as Jor-El.
+Uncredited appearances include Robin Wright as Antiope, Billy Crudup as Henry Allen, Kevin Costner (via archival voice recording and still photograph) as Jonathan Kent, Joe Manganiello as Slade Wilson / Deathstroke and Russell Crowe as Jor-El (also via archival voice recording).

 Sergi Constance and Aurore Lauzeral portray the roles of the Old Gods Zeus and Artemis, respectively.
-Julian Lewis Jones and Francis Magee are credited with portraying the Ancient Atlantean king and Ancient king of men, respectively.
-Michael McElhatton appears as Black Clad Alpha, the leader of terrorist group who clash with Wonder Woman.
+Julian Lewis Jones and Francis Magee are credited with portraying the Ancient Atlantean king and the Ancient king of men, respectively.
+Michael McElhatton appears as Black Clad Alpha, the leader of a terrorist group who clash with Wonder Woman.
+John Dagleish appears as Black Clad Beta.
 Marc McClure has a brief cameo as Jerry, a police officer who befriends Lois Lane.
+Ingvar Sigurdsson appears as Mayor.
+Kobna Holdbrook-Smith appears as Detective Crispus Allen.
+Taylor James appears as Atlantean Military Messenger; while Hadrian Howard, Victor Gardener, and Bruce Chong appear as Atlantean Generals.
+Orion Lee and Oliver Gatz appear as Star Labs Scientists.
+William Atkinson and Sam Benjamin appear as Military Police.
 Green Lanterns Yalan Gur and Kilowog also appear, while Granny Goodness appears through computer-generated imagery (CGI) and was modeled after Weta artist Jojo Aguilar's aunt.
-Wayne T. Carr was going to appear as John Stewart / Green Lantern, but he was replaced by Harry Lennix's Martian Manhunter.
+Wayne T. Carr was going to appear as John Stewart / Green Lantern at the end of the movie, but the scene was deleted and was replaced by Harry Lennix's Martian Manhunter.